The Forest for the Trees: exploring the interplay of art, history, and science at Harvard Forest

 On a recent visit to Harvard Forest, students in Dümpelmann's course, “Forest, Grove, Tree: Planting Urban Landscapes,” observed firsthand the ways in which trees have been used to stake out territory, create place, and serve as inspiration for artists, designers, and scientists.
 “We're looking at the forest from a humanities point of view,” Dümpelmann said.
 “The purpose of this trip is to see some practical research work in the forest and gain insights into the actual science.”

-Coinciding with a recent lecture by Dümpelmann on the use of trees in art, students received a tour of Hemlock Hospice, a 2-mile art-based interpretive trail, by artist David Buckley Borden.
+Coinciding with a recent lecture by Dümpelmann on the use of trees in art, students received a tour of Hemlock Hospice, a two-mile interpretive trail by artist David Buckley Borden.
 Hemlock Hospice blends art, science, and design to chronicle the demise of eastern hemlock and to address larger issues of climate change, human impact, and the future of New England forests.